gobuffalo/docs/templates/docs/db/models.md

-<% seoDescription("Pop Models") %>
+<% seoDescription("Models") %>
 <% seoKeywords(["buffalo", "go", "golang", "database", "ORM", "pop", "models"]) %>

-<%= h1("Pop Models") %>
+<%= h1("Models") %>

 Pop, as an ORM, allows you to translate database tables into Go structs.
 This way, you can manipulate Go structs instead of writing SQL statements.
+The Go code managing this part is named "models", as a reference to the MVC architecture.

 In this chapter, you'll learn how to work with models by hand; and how to improve your workflow using the provided generators.